pgherveou/gulp-awspublish/README.md

 // gzip and publish all js files
-// Content-Encoding headers will be added on top of other headers var jsgz = gulp.src('./public/*.js') .pipe(awspublish.gzip()) .pipe(publisher.publish(headers));
+// Content-Encoding headers will be added on top of other headers
+// uploaded files will have a jsgz extension var jsgz = gulp.src('./public/*.js') .pipe(awspublish.gzip())
+  .pipe(publisher.publish(headers));